| Bass River State

 Atlantic white cedar bog

-Through the Carry-In/Carry-Out Program you can help us keep your parks clean and beautiful by carrying out the trash you carry in.
-Bags are provided throughout the site.
+Through the Carry-In/Carry-Out Program you can help us keep the parks clean and beautiful by carrying out the trash you carry in.
+Please bring a biodegradable bag with you when visiting to take your trash home.
 Thank you for your cooperation and remember to recycle.

-| Access for Persons with Disabilities |
+Access for Persons with Disabilities |

 The Bass River State Forest recreational facilities are partially accessible for persons with disabilities.
 Please contact the park office for further information regarding disability access needs.
 Text telephone (TT) users, call the New Jersey Relay Service at (800) 852-7899.